jonmorrissmith/RpiTrainDisplay/README.md

 However you can also install on Azure.
 The instructions for this are fabulous are are available [on this blog post](https://unop.uk/huxley-2-release).

-With the monochrome cofiguration below a local-install doesn't affect perfmance.
+With the monochrome cofiguration below a local-install doesn't affect performance.

-If you go for colour (or increase `led-pwm-bits` then you may see fickering when updates happen.
+If you go for colour (or increase `led-pwm-bits` from 1) then you may see fickering when updates happen.

 # The final Steps #